timdrysdale/safetycircuit/README.md

 # safetycircuit
 Design for a physical circuit to protect hardware that is being controlled by learner programmers

+## Doc status

+2021 July 7 - Rough draft of the motivation/requirements (subject to major change)

 ## Motivation
 We want to create open-ended remote laboratory experiences for students capable of undertaking embedded systems programming, with a greater or lesser amount of help from the experimental interface.